MCUdude/MegaCoreX/README.md

 <img src="https://i.imgur.com/IXKlx7a.png" width="400">

 ### Curiosity Nano
 [The Curiosity Nano](https://www.microchip.com/developmenttools/ProductDetails/DM320115) uses an ATmega4809 but has a different pinout than the Uno Wifi Rev2.
 Recommended pinout for this board is *48 pin standard*.
-Use the `LED_BUILTIN` macro to control the onboard LED.
+The on-board LED is connected t pin PF5 (digital pin 39).
 Note that UART3 is connected to the nEDBG chip (often refered to as the debug serial port).
 This means you'll have to use `Serial3.begin(baud)` in order to print to the serial monitor.
 You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer in order to upload code.
 For more information about this board please refer to the userguide and its schematic.

 Click to enlarge:
 <img src="https://i.imgur.com/Hapb3xX.jpg" width="350">

 ### AVR-IOT WG
 [The AVR-IOT WG](https://www.microchip.com/developmenttools/ProductDetails/AC164160) uses the ATmega4808 in a 32 pin package. *32 pin standard* is the correct pinout for this board.
-Use the `LED_BUILTIN` macro to control the onboard LED marked with *WIFI*.
 Note that UART2 is connected to the nEDBG chip (often refered to as the debug serial port).
 This means tou'll have to use `Serial2.begin(baud)` in order to print to the serial monitor.
 You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer in order to upload code.
 For more information about this board please refer to the userguide and its schematic.

 Click to enlarge:
 <img src="https://i.imgur.com/oWqoqLC.png" width="350">